vaishnavigavi/action-repo/README.md

 2. Create a pull request
 3. Merge a pull request

 Each action will trigger the webhook and send the event data to your configured endpoint.

+Test push event - $(date)